-So I started this morning's walk around Walden's shore with these milestones in mind and eyes open.
+So I start this morning's walk around Walden's shore with these milestones in mind and eyes open.

 |Signs of the people's re-creation - swimming, fishing, boating, walking, reading, writing, rendering, communing|